mobxjs/mobx-state-tree/README.md

 The actual signature of all *factory* functions is `(snapshot, environment) => model`.
 This makes it possible to associate an environment with a factory created object.
 The environment is intended to be an inmutable object context information about the environment, for example which data fetch library should be used etc.
-This makes it easy to mock these kind of dependencies, as alternative to requireing singletons that might be needed inside actions.
+This makes it easy to mock these kind of dependencies, as alternative to requiring singletons that might be needed inside actions.

-It is recommended to only provide an environment to the root of your state tree; environments of non-roots might be lost when using functions like `applySnapshot`, `applyPatch` or `applyAction`.
+It is recommended to only provide an environment to the root of your state tree; environments of non-roots might be lost when using functions like `applySnapshot`, `applyPatch`, or `applyAction`.

 Useful methods: